Malta has a straightforward if sophisticated process when applying for residence permits that you will need when staying for more than three months.

 - You may have to pay to have supporting documents translated into English.

-- Keep in mind, if you pay a professional to make this process quick and easy for you, this will add to the cost.
+- The government now mandates that any application for residency can only be submitted by an Authorised Registered Mandatory.
+Keep in mind that paying this professional to make this process quick and easy for you will add to the cost.

 What Malta’s Permanent Residence Permit Can do for You